 Wide-angle lens characteristics

-A wide-angle lens is a lens with a focal length less than 35 mm, therefore it has a very wide angle of view.
+A wide-angle lens is a lens with a focal length of less than 35 mm, therefore it has a very wide angle of view.
 When we use a wide-angle lens, the following perspective effects are shown:

-- The lines that are the results of intersecting of plans (ceiling and walls) are in real parallel.
+- The lines that are the results of the intersecting of plans (ceiling and walls) are in real parallel.
 However, in the shot, the lines come towards each other and converge.
 The point where the lines finally meet and “vanish” is called the “vanishing point”.
-Although this “convergence effect” is not unique to wide-angle lenses.
+However this “convergence effect” is not unique to wide-angle lenses.
 You might also see it in shots taken with other types of lenses.
 However, the shorter the focal length, the stronger the effect, and the closer the vanishing point will appear.

 How to adjust perspective in Photoshop